 Places of Interest

-1. Bethel is in the hill country of the Samaria region about 10 miles (17 km.) north of Jerusalem.
+1. Bethel (originally called Luz in the Bible) is in the hill country of the Samaria region about 10 miles (17 km.) north of Jerusalem.

 2. Bethel stood at several main crossroads in Israel.
 It was on the main north-south road that passed through the central hill country from Hebron in the south to Shechem in the north, and it was on the main east-west route leading from Jericho to the Mediterranean Sea.

-1. Bethel is mentioned sixty times in the Bible, representing over thirty distinct stories and prophecies, all of them in the Old Testament.
+1. Bethel is mentioned sixty times in the Bible, representing over thirty distinct stories and prophecies, all found in the Old Testament.
 Only is Jerusalem mentioned more times in the Bible than Bethel.

 2. Bethel means “House of God.”

-6. This site is holy to Christians, Jews, and Muslims as it has artifacts, buildings, tombs, and ruins pertaining to each religion.
+3. The site of Bethel, and the close by sites of Abraham and Jacob, and the high place, are all holy to Christians, Jews, and Muslims.
+They have artifacts, buildings, tombs, and ruins pertaining to each religion.

 Places of Interest

-4. 1,000-year-old oak tree, and other ancient trees (trees were never cut at holy sites)
+3. 1,000-year-old oak tree, and other ancient trees (trees were never cut at holy sites).

-5. Walls & towers of protection – These would have been used during times of war between Judah and Israel after the nation divided.
+4. Walls & towers of protection – these would have been used during times of war between Judah and Israel after the nation divided.

-7. Ruins of a foundation measuring the exact size of the tabernacle
+6. Ruins of a foundation measuring the exact size of the tabernacle.

 Bethel in the Bible